 - 1. Select Tools, and then GeneMapper ID-X Manager. - 2.
 Select the 'Analysis Methods' tab. - 3.
 Select New and a new analysis method dialog box will open. - 4.
 In the 'Analysis Method Editor' window, select GeneMapper ID-X Security Group as the Security Group.
 This allows access for all users of the software.
 Other security groups may be used. - 5.
-Enter a descriptive name for the analysis method, such as "PowerPlex ESI 17 Pro." - 6.
+Enter a descriptive name for the analysis method, such as "PowerPlex ESX 17". - 6.
 Select the 'Allele' tab (Figure 22).

 Figure 22.
-The GeneMapper® ID-X 'Allele' tab.
+The GeneMapper® ID-X Allele tab.

 - 7. Select the bins text file that was imported in Section 6.1. - 8.
 Ensure that the 'Use marker-specific stutter ratio and distance if available' box is checked. - 9.
-We recommend the values shown in Figure 22 for proper filtering of stutter peaks when using the PowerPlex® ESI 17 Pro System.
+We recommend the values shown in Figure 22 for proper filtering of stutter peaks when using the PowerPlex® ESX 17 System.
 You may need to optimize these settings.
-In-house validation should be performed.

-10. Select the 'Peak Detector' tab (Figure 23).
+In-house validation should be performed. - 10.
+Select the 'Peak Detector' tab (Figure 23).
 You will need to optimize these settings.
 In-house validation should be performed.

 - Select full range or partial range for the analysis range.
 When using a partial range, choose an appropriate analysis range based on your data.
 Choose a start point after the primer peak and just before the first defined internal lane standard peak to help ensure proper sizing of the internal lane standard. - 2.
 The peak amplitude thresholds are the minimum peak heights at which the software will call a peak.
 Individual laboratories should determine their peak amplitude thresholds from internal validation studies. - 3.
-The normalization box can be checked or unchecked. - 4.
-The peak window size shown in Figure 23 is not the default setting.
-It has been changed to 11 from the default value of 15.
-This ensures that the software can resolve alleles in the ladder that are 1 base apart for the larger loci such as D1S1656, D12S391 and D2S441.
+The normalization box can be checked or unchecked.

 Figure 23.
-The GeneMapper® ID-X 'Peak Detector' tab.
+The GeneMapper® ID-X Peak Detector tab.

-- 11. Select the 'Peak Quality' tab.
-You may change the settings for peak quality. - Note: For Steps 11 and 12, see the GeneMapper® ID-X user's manual for more information. - 12.
-Select the 'SQ & GQ Settings' tab.
+11. Select the 'Peak Quality' tab.
+You may change the settings for peak quality.

+Note: For Steps 11 and 12, see the GeneMapper® ID-X user's manual for more information.

+- 12. Select the 'SQ & GQ Settings' tab.
 You may change these settings. - 13.
 Select Save to save the new analysis method. - 14.
 Select Done to exit the GeneMapper® ID-X Manager.